Oral Cavity and Nasopharyngeal Cancers Screening (PDQ®)–Health Professional Version

-- Study Design: Evidence obtained from one randomized controlled trial.
+- Study Design: Evidence obtained from one randomized controlled trial and observational studies.

 - Internal Validity: Poor.